Mana12011207/Mana12011207/README.md

 <h1>Hi, I'm Mana Misumi, Junior Web Developer🌱</h1>

 <h3>🌼A Little About Myself🌼</h3>
 <p>My background is rooted in nearly 10 years of experience in hospitality management, during which I developed strong customer service skills, problem-solving abilities, and team management expertise.
-I am now leveraging these skills as a full-stack developer in the IT industry.
-I have a deep interest in how IT technologies are designed and function to drive innovation in people's lives and businesses.
-In this ever-evolving world of technology, I am passionate about connecting people, solving challenges, and delivering creative solutions that enhance efficiency and effectiveness.</p>
+I am now leveraging these skills as a freelance full-stack developer, independently handling projects that span from web design to web development.
+This role allows me to apply my expertise in understanding client needs, delivering tailored solutions, and creating impactful digital experiences..</p>

 <h3>🔥 Here are the technical skills I work with:</h3>